alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

 ###10.
 Enjoy it!###
 Completing a 14er is a memorable experience so take your time and "smell the roses".
 Many focus on just making it to the top, and don't fully appreciate the journey up.
 Take in the breath-taking views.
 Focus on the sounds of your steps and breathing as you climb a steep incline.
 Debate what's going to happen next in [A Game Of Thrones][3] with your friends.
 And enjoy some of the best air you're ever going to breathe when you're on top.

-Keep in mind these tips are based on my experiences, and that each person's comfort level is different.
+Keep in mind these tips are based on my experiences, and each person's comfort level is different.
 Hopefully, this post was able to provide a sense of what one can expect on a 14er hike and how I plan to prepare for one in the future.

 [1]: /blog/2012/first-14er-grays-and-torreys-peak.html
 [2]: http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0001190/